Water pollution in the Canterbury Region: Recreational sites

+Contamination incidents

 In September 2025, several visitors on a school trip to a North Canterbury campground contracted E. coli, and six members of the group were hospitalised.
+In August 2026, it was revealed that a school in Canterbury had shut off their water 18 months earlier and were shipping in their water supply, due to a test result in February 2025 which showed nitrate levels exceeding the legal limit.

 Multiple boil water notices and do-not-drink water notices have been issued around the region due to contamination, including: